kurahaupo/termstandard-colors/TrueColour.md

 Since
 [ncurses-6.0-20180121](http://lists.gnu.org/archive/html/bug-ncurses/2018-01/msg00045.html),
-terminfo began to support the 24-bit True Color capability under the name of "RGB".
-You need to use the "setaf" and "setab" commands to set the foreground and background respectively.
+terminfo has supported the 24-bit True Color capability under the name of `RGB`.
+You need to use the `setaf` and `setab` commands to set the foreground and background respectively.

 # True Color Detection

-There will be no reliable way to detect the "RGB" flag until the new release of terminfo/ncurses.
-S-Lang author added a check for `$COLORTERM` containing either "truecolor" or "24bit" (case sensitive).
-In addition, [VTE](https://bugzilla.gnome.org/show_bug.cgi?id=754521), [Konsole](https://bugs.kde.org/show_bug.cgi?id=371919) and [iTerm2](https://gitlab.com/gnachman/iterm2/issues/5294) set this variable to "truecolor".
-It has been in VTE for a while and but is relatively new, being still git-only in Konsole and iTerm2).
+There will be no reliable way to detect the `RGB` flag until the new release of terminfo/ncurses.
+S-Lang author added a check for `$COLORTERM` containing either `truecolor` or `24bit` (case sensitive).
+In addition, [VTE](https://bugzilla.gnome.org/show_bug.cgi?id=754521), [Konsole](https://bugs.kde.org/show_bug.cgi?id=371919) and [iTerm2](https://gitlab.com/gnachman/iterm2/issues/5294) set this variable to `truecolor`.
+It has been in VTE for a while, but is relatively new in Konsole and iTerm2 (being still git-only).

 This is obviously not a reliable method, and is not forwarded via sudo, SSH etc.
 However, whenever it errs, it errs on the safe side.
 It does not advertise